Ry-C123/Ry-C123.github.io/index.md

 <img src="images/dummy_thumbnail.jpg?raw=true"/>

 ---
 #### Modified NSGA-II for Rapid Component Improvement in CFD simulations
+A multi-objective optimisation problem, using the output of the simulation to calculate objectives and then use the algorithm to iterate component parameters to improve performance. \[Data obscured for confidentiality purposes\]

 <img src="images/f_algo.gif?raw=true"/>